theingale/theingale/README.md

 - 👋 Hi, I’m Saket Ingale
 - 👀 I’m interested in AI, Data Science, Machine Learning, Deep Learning.
-- I am an AI enthusiast, who believes in solving real world problems by using data science techniques on data to create a better World. 🌎
+- I am an AI enthusiast, who believes in solving real world problems by using data science techniques to create a better World. 🌎
-- I enjoy exploring Machine Learning ocean by learning continuously. 🌊
+- I always enjoy learning new things. 🌊
 - I love to put my brain at work to solve data science problems. 🧠
 - 📫 You can reach me on email at saketvingale4@gmail.com and on twitter @the_ingale
 - 📱 LinkedIn: https://www.linkedin.com/in/saket-ingale/